wp-plugins/bepro-listings/readme.txt

 2. Gallery Features on FolioProjects $1 Theme
 3. E.g. alternate Search and filter design
 4. Listing page with addons
-5. Buddypress Profile listing Manager
+5. Manage Listings and Orders on the front end
-6. Manage Listings
+6. Manage Listings in the admin
 7. Configure Listing Options
 8. Optional Category Layout w/ images